 § 663.520 Who takes title to property purchased with funds under a TTSGP compact or funding agreement?

-The Tribe or Intertribal consortium takes title to such property, unless the Tribe or Intertribal consortium chooses to have the United States take title.
-In that event, the Tribe or Intertribal consortium must inform the Secretary of the purchase and identify the property and its location in such manner as the Tribe or Intertribal consortium and the Secretary deem necessary.
-A request for the United States to take title to any item of Tribally-purchased property may be made at any time.
+The Tribe takes title to such property, unless the Tribe chooses to have the United States take title.
+In that event, the Tribe must inform the Secretary of the purchase and identify the property and its location in such manner as the Tribe or and the Secretary deem necessary.
+A request for the United States to take title to any item of tribally purchased property may be made at any time.
 A request for the Secretary to take fee title to real property shall be expeditiously processed in accordance with applicable Federal law and regulation.

 § 663.521 May the Secretary acquire title to property purchased from funds provided under a TTSGP compact or funding agreement?